11David1/focus-dice/README.md

-This App ist "Open Source"
+This App is "Open Source"

 You can download it on the appstore for free if you want to test it :D ..just type in "Focus Dice" in the search bar...